Symptom Checker for Muscle Pain

 Four Ways To Use The Wellness Digest To Research Your Muscle Pain

 The first resource I recommend is the Pain and Symptom tag cloud that is located on the right hand side of every page, except the home page where you will find it in the center of the page.
 Find and click on the symptom or area that is painful.
 This will take you to a page that will list the muscles that could be contributors to your pain.
 Each muscle has a picture with the most common pain patterns marked in red.
 Look at the pictures and find the one that most closely matches your pain.
 On the detailed muscle page, pay close attention to the sections about pain and symptoms, movements of the muscle, and activities that cause pain.
 These are important clues as to whether the muscle is a contributor to your pain.
-Also take time to read about the muscles listed in the Other Muscles To Be Considered as these muscles can also be contributors to your pain.
+Also take time to read about the muscles listed in the Related Posts as these muscles can also be contributors to your pain.

 If you have a clinical diagnosis such as carpal tunnel syndrome, find it in the tag cloud or use the search function to see the muscles most commonly involved.